scipp/scipp/doc/design.md

 ##### DataObjects::Workspace2D

 A dataset with two-dimensional variables `Data::Value` and `Data::Variance` in combination with a one- or two-dimensional variable `Coord::Tof` is a close equivalent to the current `DataObjects::Workspace2D`.
-- Typically `Data::Value` and `Data::Variance` would have dimensions `Dimension::Tof` and `Dimension::Spectrum`.
+- Typically `Data::Value` and `Data::Variance` would have dimensions `Dim::Tof` and `Dim::Spectrum`.
-- If `Coord::Tof` has only `Dimension::Tof`, it corresponds to a `DataObjects::Workspace2D` with shared X axis, if it also has `Dimension::Spectrum` X is not shared.
+- If `Coord::Tof` has only `Dim::Tof`, it corresponds to a `DataObjects::Workspace2D` with shared X axis, if it also has `Dim::Spectrum` X is not shared.
-- To represent bin edges, the extent of `Coord::Tof` in `Dimension::Tof` is larger by one than `Dimension::Tof` of the other variables.
+- To represent bin edges, the extent of `Coord::Tof` in `Dim::Tof` is larger by one than `Dim::Tof` of the other variables.
 - `Coord::SpectrumNumber` provides a spectrum number (currently in `API::ISpectrum`).
 - Mapping from spectra to detectors (currently in `API::ISpectrum`) can be added using `Coord::DetectorGrouping`.
   For representing the instrument see the corresponding section below.